erikaris/til/webscraping.md

 ## The Ethics

 1. When a client send a request, web server already registers the client's IP address.
 So, it's strongly encouraged for the clients to tell who they are by defining the `user agent`.
 We can define `user agent` by modifying the request headers with library `httr`.
-There are Example:
+There are 2 ways for setting a customized user agents:

     - `response <- GET('http://example.com', user_agent("Hey, it's me, Timo!
 Reach me at timo@timogrossenbacher.ch."))`.
     - `set_config(add_headers(`User-Agent` = "Hey, it's me, Timo!
 Reach me at timo@timogrossenbacher.ch.")) response <- GET('http://example.com')`.